-Admittedly, by closing the gap in what it means for directors to be "fully protected" under §141(e), a loophole arguably could be opened for the misbehaving advisor and in other remedial circumstances.
+Admittedly, by closing the gap in what it means for directors to be "fully protected" a loophole under §141(e), arguably could be opened for the misbehaving advisor and in other remedial circumstances.
 In the advisor case, as noted in Rural Metro, a key element of an aiding and abetting finding is that there is a primary breach of fiduciary duty by directors.
 If applying §141(e) to conscientious directors exonerates them from a breach of fiduciary duty, will this provide an opportunity for the faithless advisor to escape aiding and abetting liability?
-One would hope not-or at least not without an alternate theory of liability applying.
-More broadly, if in those enhanced scrutiny cases where the only "outside the range of reasonableness" circumstances involved §141(e)-permitted reliance by conscientious directors from any fiduciary duty breach by virtue of §141(e) leave the Court without a predicate breach for an injunction or other appropriate remedy relating to the transaction?
+One would hope not - or at least not without an alternate theory of liability applying.
+More broadly, if in those enhanced scrutiny cases where the only "outside the range of reasonableness" circumstances involved §141(e)-permitted reliance by conscientious directors on experts (or on management, employees or a board committee), would the exoneration of the directors from any fiduciary duty breach by virtue of §141(e) leave the Court without a predicate breach for an injunction or other appropriate remedy relating to the transaction?
 Again, one would hope not.